San Francisco Dons men's basketball: Reinstatement of Dons basketball

 Lo Schiavo resurrected the program in 1985 with former star Jim Brovelli as head coach, who quickly returned the program to respectability.
 He was not able to reach the postseason, however, and resigned in 1995.
 Three years later USF went to the 1998 NCAA tournament under Phil Mathews and they had a 2005 NIT berth under former coach Jessie Evans.

 The program regressed the next few years, and Jessie Evans was granted a request for a 'leave of absence' on December 27, 2007.
 Basketball coach Eddie Sutton took over on an interim basis, needing two wins for a personal milestone of 800 career coaching victories.
 At the time, Bob Knight was the only other Division I men's coach to have accomplished the feat.
 After months of speculation, Evans was finally officially fired by USF on March 20, 2008.

 Rex Walters was named as the Dons' head coach on April 14, 2008.
 In 2010, the USF Dons won over 20 games and went to the quarterfinals of the postseason CIT tournament.
 Walters was relieved of his duties on March 9, 2016, and replaced by Kyle Smith.

 At the conclusion of the 2018–2019 season, Kyle Smith was hired by Washington State University after three consecutive 20-win seasons.

 Smith's Associate Head Coach Todd Golden was promoted to Head Men's Basketball Coach on March 27, 2019.
 Under Golden, the 2021-22 Dons returned to the NCAA tournament for the first time in 24 years.
-Golden departed after the season to coach Florida and was replaced by Chris Gerlufsen.
+Golden departed after the season to coach Florida, where he led the Gators to the 2025 national championship, and was replaced by Chris Gerlufsen.

 The Dons have never approached the prominence they enjoyed from the 1940s to the 1980s.
 The program has never won an NCAA Tournament game since its revival; indeed, the Dons last survived the tournament's opening weekend in 1979.
 This was largely because Lo Schiavo significantly increased admissions standards for all student-athletes in the wake of the scandals of the 1970s and 1980s, pricing the Dons out of blue-chip recruifs.
 In a 2011 interview, Lo Schiavo reiterated that he never questioned his decision, noting that all but one trustee voted in favor of shuttering the program in 1982 "because we had to make the point that we mean what we say and we intended to be good citizens."